iCough/FancyCalc/README.md

 #### to-Do
 - [x] arrange all html elements via grid
-- [ ] display of numbers via
-    - input or
-    - normal element
 - [ ] input can be entered via
     - [x] button-clicks
     - [ ] keyboard-input